 - Sift together dry ingredients; flour, cocoa powder, icing sugar, almond, salt

-- Add egg into the mixture and mix with your hands just until the dough comes together, few seconds
+- Add egg into the mixture and mix with your hands just until the dough comes together

-- Place the dough into the freezer for 15 min in between two Silicone baking mat..
+- Place the dough into the freezer for 15 min in between the two Silicone baking mat.
 Do not remove the mat at this point

 - If at any point the dough gets too warm to work with, pop it back into the freezer for 5 minutes.
-You might need take the dough in and out of the freezer 10-15 times.
+You might need to take the dough in and out of the freezer many times depending on the temperature of your kitchen.
 It is extremely important to work with a dough that is cold enough to be able to handle (so not sticky) but not too cold which would result in breaking it

-- Carefully place the stripes into the ring one by one.
-Press each stripe onto the ring so it sticks to it
+- Carefully place the strips into the ring one by one.
+Press each strip onto the ring so it sticks to it

-- Place the Perforated tart rings with the pastry dough in them into the freezer for 2 hours
+- Place the Perforated tart ring with the pastry dough in them into the freezer for 1 hour

 - Pre-heat oven to 160C / 320F

-- After 2 hours take the pastry dough with the rings on them out and trim the top to the level of the tart ring with a sharp knife
+- After 1 hour, trim the top of the pastry with a sharp knife